dmrom7/geogbrowns/content/authors/maddy/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Maddy is a polar microbiologist researching the functionality and micro-spatial distribution of microbial communities found in snow and ice matrices.
-When not hiking up a mountain you can find her with her nose in a book or staring intently at trees and dirt.
+When not hiking up a mountain, you can find her with her nose in a book or staring intently at trees and dirt.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons